yseulthb/yseulthb.github.io/_pages/projects.md

 <summary><strong>Manakin birds - <i>ongoing project</i> 🐦</strong>
 </summary>

-Are manakins learning their nuptial parade from each other or is it genetically pre-determined?<br><br>
+Are manakins learning their nuptial parade from each other or is it genetically pre-determined?<br>
 </details><br>

 <details>